 Mr. Plessis-Bélair has been Vice-Chairman of Power Corporation since 2008 and of Power Financial since 2012.
 Previously, he was Vice-Chairman and Chief Financial Officer of Power Corporation and Executive Vice-President and Chief Financial Officer of Power Financial.

-He is a director of several Power group companies in both Europe and North America, including Pargesa, Groupe Bruxelles Lambert, and La Presse ltée.
-He is also a director of Lallemand Inc. He was a director of Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial and Canada Life until 2016.
+He is a director of La Presse ltée and Lallemand Inc. He was a director of Pargesa until May 2017, of Groupe Bruxelles Lambert until April 2017 and of Great-West Lifeco, Great-West Life, Great-West Life & Annuity, London Life, Canada Life Financial and Canada Life until 2016.

 Mr. Plessis-Bélair is a Fellow of the Québec Order of Chartered Professional Accountants.
 He holds a degree in Business and Accounting and a Master of Business from HEC, an MBA from Columbia University, and a Bachelor of Arts from Université de Montréal.